code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 * When running a follow-up computation (restarted from a previous computation), preprocessing in general is avoided, and the `mesh_input.csm` file from the previous checkpoint directory is used.
-  This behavior can be modified in the GUI (under "Mesh/Execution mode", un-checking "Use unmodified checkpoint mesh in case of restart", or setting `domain.preprocess_on_restart = True` in `cs_user_scripts.py`).
+  This behavior can be modified in the GUI (under "Time settings"/"Start/Restart"/"Mesh", or setting `domain.restart_mesh_behavior` in `cs_user_scripts.py` to one of:
-  This may be useful in 2 cases:
-  - when the pre-processed mesh has not been saved from a previous run (usually so as to save disk space)
-  - when the computation restarted from used a different mesh than the current one (to which data will be interpolated).
+  - `different_mesh` when the computation restarted from is based on a different mesh than the current one (to which data will be interpolated),
+  - `same_mesh_preprocess` to preprocess the mesh anew instead of reading it from the checkpoint directory when the previous pre-processed mesh was not saved after modification (usually so as to save disk space).

 In a similar manner, the Solver accepts several command-line options relative to execution mode, notably `domain.solver_args = '--preprocess` or `--quality`,